idontknowwhatimdoing/shreek-fighter/README.md

 # shreek-fighter

-Player sprites ripped by A.J.
+Shrek sprites ripped by A.J.
 Nitro
-From the game : Player: Reekin' Havoc
+From the game : Shrek: Reekin' Havoc

-Guards sprites ripped by A.J.
+"Thelonious" sprites ripped by A.J.
 Nitro
-From the game : Player: Hassle at the Castle
+From the game : Shrek: Hassle at the Castle

 Background by edermunizz
 https://edermunizz.itch.io/free-pixel-art-forest